What training methods are used?

 Where and when are the classes held?

-At the Geelong Showgrounds, Cattle Pavilion every Thursday of school terms, except for the 4th term, when the Geelong Show requires a later start to the term.
-Enter via Breakwater Rd gate (Mel Ref 452 E10).
+At the Geelong Showgrounds, Cattle Pavilion on Wednesday and Thursday nights of school terms – commencing the second week of public school terms.
+There are two exceptions – over winter we only train on Thursdays, and Term 4 has a later start as we need to vacate the cattle pavilion for the Geelong Show in October.
+Enter the showgrounds via Breakwater Rd gate (Mel Ref 452 E10).
 A map is available on the About Us page.

 Do you have a guarantee?

 There is no such meaningful thing as ‘guaranteed behaviour’ for a dog, or a dog’s owner!
-However, we guarantee to show you the most effective, efficient, easy and enjoyable training method for your dog.
+However, we guarantee to show you an effective, efficient, easy and enjoyable training method for your dog.

 Can I observe a lesson first?

 Yes.
 We have ample space both inside and outside and welcome anyone who makes arrangements to watch.
-Please do not bring your dog when just observing.
+Please do not bring your dog when just observing, and contact us to make an appointment so you get the most from your visit – contact us at firstname.lastname@example.org

 How do I join?